Sign in for exclusive products and special discounts.

 “I am sometimes asked, would it not be better to use modernized versions of the classics, versions with current English?
 No, it is precisely these articulate, complex sentences and powerful words that we seek; it is the very thing that we want not to miss.

 – Michael Clay Thompson

 This is a program that encourages reflection, discussion, growth, and understanding.
-It not only gives children an acquaintance with great authors and an in-depth comprehension of many of the classics; it reinforces the importance of all aspects of the MCT language arts curriculum because children see all of the things they are learning being used by the greatest authors.
+It not only gives students an acquaintance with great authors and an in-depth comprehension of many of the classics; it reinforces the importance of all aspects of the MCT language arts curriculum because students see all of the things they are learning being used by the greatest authors.
 After all, as Michael points out, “It is by loving to read that children become literate.”